AudioKit/AudioKitSynthOne/README.md

 **“AudioKit Synth One is a wonderful example of how iPad can change the way music is made.”**
 – Apple, App Store Editorial Team

 If you're new to [AudioKit](https://audiokitpro.com/), you can learn more: [here](https://audiokitpro.com/audiokit/).
 This code and app is made possible by all the contributors to AudioKit.
-Many of the features of Synth One are availble as modules in AudioKit, allowing you easy access to oscillators, filters, reverbs, effects, and other DSP processing: [code here](https://github.com/AudioKit/AudioKit).
+Many of the features of Synth One are available as modules in AudioKit, allowing you easy access to oscillators, filters, reverbs, effects, and other DSP processing: [code here](https://github.com/AudioKit/AudioKit).

 ## Features & App Store Location